New Zealand firms: reaching for the frontier

 New Zealand is facing the prospect of a significant economic shock from the spread of COVID-19.
 Helping more Kiwi firms reach the productivity frontier would be a valuable step towards the economy reaching its full potential once the immediate effects of COVID-19 have passed.

-This inquiry will investigate New Zealand’s most productive firms and how their economic performance can be maximised.
-The Commission has released an issues paper with questions on the information we seek and submissions are invited until 1 September 2020.
+This inquiry investigates New Zealand’s most productive firms and how their economic performance can be maximised.
+The Commission is considering submissions on its issues paper, conducting research and analysis and will release a draft report in November 2020.

 New Zealand’s top 200 firms and top 10 Māori businesses